spreeuwers/xcss/README.md

 It is possible to build css class hierarchies very easy.
 This saves a lot of less or sass work.

 Also added a WHEN construction.
-This enables conditional css the css in the rule is applied only WHEN the hash of the url equals the name used un the WHEN construction.
+This enables conditional css.
+The css in the rule is applied only WHEN the hash of the url equals the name used un the WHEN construction.